 2. Calculate your calorie needs

-• There are online calculators that can help you determine how many calories you need to consume per day to reach your goals.
+• There are online calculators that can help you determine how many calories you need to consume per day to achieve your goals.

 • It is not advisable to eat large meals before going out to train or compete.

-• Divide your caloric intake into several meals and snacks throughout the day.
+• Divide your calorie intake into several meals and snacks throughout the day.

 5. Hydrate yourself properly